snowplow-archive/snowplow.github.com/_posts/2015-08-06-dealing-with-duplicate-events.md

 ### ID collision

-It’s unlikely that duplicate events are caused by ID collision, even under huge event volumes.
+The event ID is generated client-side.
 The event ID is generated client-side in the tracker so we can detect both exogenous and endogenous duplicates (which are discussed below).
+It’s, however, unlikely that duplicates are introduced because of ID collision.
+Even users with large event volumes (billions per day) are safe.

 For example: the Javascript tracker uses UUID V4.

 There are some interesting pros and cons to type 1 versus type 4 UUIDs, but as you say, the uniqueness of the UUIDs themselves is already acceptable - this isn't where duplicates come from.

 ### Exogenous or synthetic duplicates